psmsmets/xcorr/README.rst

     Smets, P. S. M., ...
 (2020),
-    Long-range hydroacoustic observations of the Monowai Volcanic Centre: a proxy for seasonal variations in sound propagation, Journal (number), pages, DOI: `doi <#>`_.
+    Long-range hydroacoustic observations of the Monowai Volcanic Centre: a proxy for variations in deep-ocean temperature, Journal (number), pages, DOI: `doi <#>`_.

 All releases have a Zenodo-DOI, which can be found on `Zenodo-DOI <#>`_.